 What is a Chocolate Truffle?

 In reality, truffle is an edible but very expensive fungi.
 Just a few shavings used in a dish elevates the overall flavour and taste.
 However, today my recipe has nothing to do with that truffle.

-Chocolate Truffles are bite sized chocolate treats or confectionery.
-They are made from ganache which is simply a mixture of melted chocolate and warmed cream.
+Specifically, Chocolate Truffles are bite sized chocolate treats or confectionery.
+Actually, made from ganache which is simply a mixture of melted chocolate and warmed cream.

 This Week’s Theme on FoodieMonday/Bloghop Group:

 This week, the group theme is Bitter but Good.
 Actually, Sasmita who blogs at First Timer Cook, suggested that we use any food that is naturally bitter.